gnolang/gno/docs/getting-started/local-setup/setting-up-a-local-chain.md

 A couple of things to note:

-- `gnoland init` initializes a default configuration
+- `gnoland config init` initializes a default configuration
-- `gnoland init` initializes new node secrets (validator key, node p2p key)
+- `gnoland secrets init` initializes new node secrets (validator key, node p2p key)

-Essentially, `gnoland init` is simply a combination of `gnoland secrets generate` and `gnoland config generate`, with the default options enabled.
+Essentially, `gnoland start --lazy` is simply a combination of `gnoland secrets generate` and `gnoland config generate`, with the default options enabled.

 #### Changing the node configuration